Our Story

 Who We Serve

 Habitat homebuyers are of low to moderate income, with a stable employment record and decent credit history.
-Participants are chosen based on their need, ability to pay, and willingness to fulfill the “sweat equity” component: helping to build their future home or those of their Habitat neighbors.
-Learn more about becoming a Habitat homeowner here.
+Participants are chosen based on their need, ability to pay their mortgage, and willingness to fulfill the “sweat equity” component: helping to build their future home or those of their Habitat neighbors.

 How We Work